Raspberry PI as webserver

 For starters, you need to install Apache.
 Issue the following command

-sudo apt-get install mysql-server mysql-common mysql-client.
-During the process you will type in your MySQL password.
+sudo apt-get install mysql-server mysql-common mariadb-client.
+You will set up a password later on.
 Give it a few moments and you are ready for a test.
 Get your device IP with

 ifconfig and paste it in a browser.
 You should be greeted with a html page telling you that Apache is up and running.
-After this confirmation remove the index.html file, because it can cause problems when installin WordPress.
+After this confirmation remove the index.html file because it can cause problems when installing WordPress.
 Delete it by

 cd /var/www/html.
 You will download WordPress and set it up – download the latest version with